djdiox/diox-website/README.md

 4. Running `yarn start` wil start up development server on [http://localhost:4200](http://localhost:4200)

 *Hint:* If you want to access the project on a mobile device in your network run `ng serve --host=0.0.0.0`

+## Documentation

+The Documentation is powered by compodoc!
+Just hit `yarn generate:documentation` and it will create the folder base on Code, Comments etc.

 ## Changelog